 Small Projects

-They are usually fast to deliver due to simple requirements and usually can be implemented with less sophisticated technologies like CMS or WordPress in the case of web projects.
+They are usually fast to deliver due to simple requirements and can be implemented with less sophisticated technologies like CMS or WordPress in the case of web projects.

 Mid-Size Projects

 For mid-size projects, there is a higher level of technological commitment.
 They may call for the use of several combinations of programming languages and tools depending on requirements and platforms.
-Such projects require technologies that provide more sophisticated and diverse functionalities and integrations.
+Such initiatives require technologies that provide more sophisticated and diverse functionalities and integrations.

 Complex Projects

-If you intend to create a social network, online marketplace, CRM or order management system, then you are looking at a complex project.
+If you intend to create a social network, online marketplace, CRM, or order management system, then you are looking at a complex project.
 The combination of multiple programming languages is inevitable for such.
 This is just like the case of a mid-size project but with more complex features.
 You need several functions, integrations, and more sophistication, hence, your tech stack must be of a high level.

 Scalability Requirements